mattiasw/ExifReader/README.md

 -   XMP support in exif-js does not seem perfect.
 ExifReader should be a bit better on that part.
 -   ExifReader works with strict mode.
--   exif-js accepts IMG HTML elements as input.
-This falls outside of the functionality of ExifReader.
-If you need this I suggest looking at exif-js source code to see how it's done for your specific case and then pass in the resulting data into ExifReader.
-If many people need this I could add a more explicit example for how to do it together with ExifReader.
 -   I've been maintaining this package since 2012 and I have no plans to stop doing that anytime soon.